-3,000 kilometres – in a solar electric-powered kayak through the Northwest Passage
+3,000 kilometres – through the Northwest Passage

 Raphaël Domjan has an ambitious plan.
 This summer, the eco-adventurer intends to travel the Northwest Passage from the Pacific to the Atlantic with an electric kayak – propelled by an Ultralight 403 from Torqeedo.